-In AC 2020-2021, the target was met.
-Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-Faculty will add a Professional Development component to the course, requiring candidates to share their findings with their schools and get feedback.
-These changes will improve the student's ability to conduct investigations relevant to the field of Early Childhood and discuss implications for further research, thereby continuing to push the cycle of improvement forward.
+Based on the analysis of the AC 2021-2022 data, faculty will implement the following changes in AC 2022-2023 to drive the cycle of improvement.
+Faculty will encourage candidates to publish their results.
+These changes will improve the students' ability to conduct investigations relevant to the field of Early Childhood and discuss implications for further research, thereby continuing to push the cycle of improvement forward.